Blackth01/EsimAutomator/README.md

 - Takes a screenshot of the messages or notifications if there are any.

 ### fight.py
-- Fight all limits in any battle;
+- Fights all limits in any battle;

 ***To use them, install the requirements with "pip install -r requirements.txt", download Geckodriver and put it on the directory where the scripts are in***